 You can watch their YouTube video that shares their unique story by clicking here to view it.
-If you’re not the video type I’ll share the story with you now.

 I used their Cabernet Sauvignon for this recipe.
 It’s the perfect choice for flank steak.
 It hits all the right notes and highlights the flavour of the sauce and the beef perfectly.

 Here’s the description of the Cabernet Sauvignon from their website:

 It is the most famous Casillero del Diablo strain.
 Its 2005 vintage was awarded by Decanter as the best on the planet.
 Owner intense aromas of cherries, plums and hints of vanilla and toasted.
 The red is the one that has more body, it is elegant and ideal for meats as a cut of beef in pepper sauce.

 We ate this Vampire Steak with Garlic Red Wine Reduction with wild abandon.
 As anyone should when eating Vampire Steaks smothered in a rich, thick, garlic and wine sauce.